Wren6991/RISCBoy/Readme.md

 ![](doc/diagrams/system_arch.png)

 The design is written in synthesisable Verilog 2001, and is intended to fit onto an iCE40-HX8k FPGA.
-This is the largest FPGA targetable by the open-source iCEStorm FPGA toolchain, but is still fairly austere (7680 LUT4s and flipflops), so some compromises are needed to squeeze our logic in.
+This is the largest FPGA targeted by the open-source iCEStorm FPGA toolchain, but still fairly austere (7680 LUT4s and flipflops), so compromise is needed to squeeze our logic in.

 More detailed information can be found in the [documentation](doc/fpgaboy_doc.pdf).
 Please note that, whilst development is in an early stage, this document describes the project in past or present tense, so that I don't have to rewrite it later.

 Building RV32IC Toolchain
 -------------------------

+The RV32IC toolchain is required for compilation of software-based tests.
 Follow the instructions on the [RISC-V GNU Toolchain GitHub](https://github.com/riscv/riscv-gnu-toolchain), except for the configure line:

 ```
 $ ./configure --prefix=/opt/riscv --with-arch=rv32ic --with-abi=ilp32